DevExpress-Examples/wpf-dashboard-linked-interactivity/Readme.md

-# How to Synchronize Master Filter and Drill Down Actions Between Dashboards
+# WPF Dashboard Control - How to Synchronize Master Filter and Drill Down Actions Between Dashboards

 This example demonstrates how to synchronize Master Filter and Drill-Down actions between different dashboards.